salvo-rs/salvo/crates/oapi/docs/endpoint.md

 You can use the Rust's own `#[deprecated]` attribute on functions to mark it as deprecated and it will reflect to the generated OpenAPI spec.
 Only **parameters** has a special **deprecated** attribute to define them as deprecated.

-`#[deprecated]` attribute supports adding additional details such as a reason and or since version but this is is not supported in
+`#[deprecated]` attribute supports adding additional details such as a reason and or since version but this is not supported in
 OpenAPI.
 OpenAPI has only a boolean flag to determine deprecation.
 While it is totally okay to declare deprecated with reason `#[deprecated  = "There is better way to do this"]` the reason would not render in OpenAPI spec.